-- (1) Mineral Resources which are not Mineral Reserves do not have demonstrated economic viability.
-The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues. - (2) The Inferred Mineral Resource in this estimate has a lower level of confidence that that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
-It is reasonably expected that the majority of the Inferred Mineral Resource could be upgraded to an Indicated Mineral Resource with continued exploration. - (3) The Mineral Resources in this report were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council. - (4) The Mineral Resource Estimate is based on 219 drill holes of which 15 holes were drilled in 2012 and 204 holes were historical diamond drill holes.
-The core from this historical drilling remains intact at the Property and was partially re-assayed in 2012.
+- 1. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
+The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues. - 3.
+The Inferred Mineral Resource in this estimate has a lower level of confidence than that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
+It is reasonably expected that the majority of the Inferred Mineral Resource could potentially be upgraded to an Indicated Mineral Resource with continued exploration. - 4.
+The Mineral Resources were estimated in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions (2014) and Best Practices Guidelines (2019) prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council. - 5.
+Metal prices used were US\$1,650/oz Au and 0.76 CDN\$/US\$ FX with process recoveries of 95% Au.
+A CDN\$20/t process cost and CDN\$5/t G&A cost were used. - 6.
+The near surface mining cost for the top 20 m of the Mineral Resource was CDN\$35/t. - 7.
+The underground mining cost was CDN\$95/t.
+The underground Mineral Resource grade blocks were quantified above the 1.8 g/t Au cut-off, below 20 m from surface and within the constraining mineralized wireframes.
+Underground Mineral Resources selected exhibited continuity and reasonable potential for extraction by the long hole underground mining method. - 8.
+Grade estimation was undertaken with the Inverse Distance Cubed method on 1.0 m capped composites